ebrondol/cmssw/Geometry/TrackerNumberingBuilder/README.md

 A more detailed description of the SiStrip Tracker DetId schema can be found in this CMS Internal Note: [http://cms.cern.ch/iCMS/jsp/openfile.jsp?type=IN&year=2007&files=IN2007_020.pdf]

-The configuration names for this detid schema are `trackerNumberingGeometry_cfi` for `TrackerGeometricDetESModule` and `trackerTopologyConstants_cfi` for `TrackerTopology`
+The configuration names for this detid schema are `trackerNumberingGeometry_cfi` (to run on geometry built from xml files) or `trackerNumberingGeometryDB_cfi` (to run on geometry from DB) for `TrackerGeometricDetESModule` and `trackerTopologyConstants_cfi` for `TrackerTopology`
+The xml description of tracker parameters for this detid schema is in [Geometry/TrackerCommonData/data/trackerParameters.xml](../TrackerCommonData/data/trackerParameters.xml)

 ### Phase 1 Upgrade Detector DetId schema
 The phase 1 detector DetId schema differs from that of the Run 1 detector only in the first two subdetectors which